Skyl3lazer/PoEBot/README.md

 !help will display the help (currently just !next and how it works)

+!track <account> (admin only) will set the account to be tracked

+!place/!rank will tell the rank of the tracked account in the current race, if one is active, and if they are on the ladder.

+!about will give me credit :D

 The bot will also act as a timer: at one hour to an event, and five minutes before, it will say into the channel that an event is upcoming, along with details.

 -Python 3.3